ericwrobinson/magic-pie-copy-rjs/src/pages/about/index.md

   title: Okay, you got me.
   subtitle: >-
-    Magic Pie Copywriting is really just me, James—plus a few freelance marketing partners if you need 'em.
+    Magic Pie Copywriting is really just me, James—plus a few freelance marketing partners if we need 'em.

     I've been a professional copywriter since 2012.
 Now that the gig economy is in full swing, I'm taking my talents to the streets.